pyexcel/pyexcel/examples/README.rst

 Examples
 =========

-This directory give example code to show you how pyexcel can be used
+This directory provides example codes that can be readily used.
+Detailed example usage of each function can also be obtained in the documentation.